alephbeis/indesign-scrips/Docs/ScriptUsage/Export/ExportPDF.md

 ### File Management
 - **Smart Output Location**: Defaults to the document folder (or Desktop if unsaved)
+- **Optional PDF Subfolder**: When "Export to PDF folder" is checked, files are saved in a "PDF" subfolder inside the selected directory.
+The folder is created if it does not exist.
 - **Automatic Naming**: Base filename used with "-reversed" suffix for reversed output
 - **Extension Handling**: Ensures .pdf extension